cdbrauer/Lane-Detection-EGR530/README.md

 Program to detect lane lines in a webcam feed and highlight them

+- Red - search area
+- Green - lines detected by geometry only
+- Yellow - lines detected by geometry + color
+- Blue - lines identified by combining green and yellow

 ## HelperFunctions.py

 Funtions for detecting lane lines and drawing a video overlay